HazemBittar/alumni/interviewquestons.md

 Each question has a link to a correct answer, but make sure you understand the answer well, and can give concrete examples for each question.

+Next to that we will give examples of take-home assignments (smal projects) that you will need to be able to build.

 # Front-end - Internship: #